 #> set_hair: function (val)

-Once the object is instantiated, you can access values and methods with $:
+Once the object is instantiated, you can access public fields and

 ann$hair